PapaRascal2020/simple-tdd-template-js/README.md

 ## To use

 * Download/Clone the repository
-* Oprn root folder and open SpecRunner.html
+* Open root folder and open SpecRunner.html

 I have included a simple math test just to show its working.
 This is what I use for my Javascript TDD.